 Here’s what Jovan Milenkovic, founder of KommandoTech has to say about in-app purchases.

-“I think we will see the continued rise of virtual goods and in-app purchases as one of the best ways to monetize apps in 2020.
+“I think we will see the continued rise of virtual goods and in-app purchases as one of the best ways to monetize apps.

 People have been spending their real hard-earned cash on virtual currency for a long time now before smartphones even existed.
 Now that credit cards are directly linked to accounts, and power-ups can be bought at the click of a button, it makes monetization that much easier.